wiedymi/mediabunny/docs/guide/supported-formats-and-codecs.md

 }); // => Promise<boolean>
 ```

-In addition, you can use the following functions which check encodability for multiple codecs at once and return a list of
+---

-supported codecs:
+In addition, you can use the following functions to check encodability for multiple codecs at once, getting back a list of supported codecs:
 ```ts
 import {
 	getEncodableCodecs,